Getting Started with the Talend Metadata Bridge

 Windows is the only operating system supported at this time.
 We are in the process of porting most bridges to Java in the next versions of Talend.
 However some bridges will always depend on Windows, simply because they exchange metadata with tools that are Windows only.

 The Talend Metadata Bridge is supported on Microsoft Windows 2008 Server, Windows 2012 Server, Windows 7, Windows 8, or Windows 8.1.How do I get the Metadata Bridge?
 How do I install it?

-Once again, this plug-in only works when the Talend Studio runs on a Windows machine or appliance.
+Once again, this plugin only works when the Talend Studio runs on a Windows machine or appliance.

-To install the Talend Metadata Bridge plug-in:
+To install the Talend Metadata Bridge plugin:

-- Start your Talend Studio and go to
+- Start your Talend Studio

-- In the Additional Talend Packages dialob box, select
+- In the Additional Talend Packages

-Talend Metadata Bridge and click Finish to
+dialob box, select Talend Metadata Bridge and

-must restart the Studio.
+continue.
+You must restart the Studio.